3 Bone-Rejuvenating Delicious Smoothies (They All Share A Surprising Natural Anti-Depressant)

-Today’s post continues on the ever-relevant topic of stress and how to overcome it.
+Today’s article is about the ever-relevant topic of stress, and how to overcome it.

 Each recipe has one ingredient in common.
 It’s a Foundation Food that contains mood-lifting Omega-3 fatty acids and is rich in important bone-building minerals.